-While The Babysleep Doctor’s experience is that this works efficiently and with a minimum of distress, it is unfortunately a hugely emotive field.
-In particular, there is a body of authors who have adopted either attachment parenting or something very similar to attachment parenting.
+While my experience is that this works efficiently and with a minimum of distress, it is unfortunately a hugely emotive field.
+In particular, there is a body of authors who have adopted either attachment parenting or something very similar it.

-The criticism from those who advocate attachment parenting is that behaviour modification techniques interfere with attachment between child and parent or may produce some degree of emotional detachment or damage to the child.
+The criticism, of my work, from those who advocate attachment parenting is that behaviour modification techniques interfere with attachment between child and parent or may produce some degree of emotional detachment or damage to the child.

-The Babysleep Doctor believes unambiguously, and with a confidence based upon both high-quality research and a vast experience, that his techniques in fact strengthen bonds between mother and child, between father and mother and strengthen and stabilise the family unit, there are many who will guide readers in the opposite direction.
-The Babysleep Doctor has published significant work internationally showing improvements in sleep performance, improvements in maternal scores for depression, anxiety and stress.
+I can state unambiguously, and with a confidence based upon both high-quality research and more than 30 years’ experience, that my techniques, strengthen bonds between mother and child, between father and mother and strengthen and stabilise the family unit.
+I have published significant work internationally showing improvements in sleep performance, maternal scores for depression, anxiety and stress.

-In addition his internal record keeping based on more than 10,000 families shows consistent improvements in the mother’s self-confidence, pleasure in parenting and decreased or very low scores for frustration with the child’s behaviour.
+In addition my own internal records of more than 10 000 families shows consistent improvements in the mother’s self-confidence, pleasure in parenting and decreased or very low scores for frustration with the child’s behaviour.
 These improved scores are all associated with improvement in infant or child sleep.

-Conversely, The Babysleep Doctor’s experience is that, unfortunately, attachment parenting leads to unstructured sleep, inappropriately hyper-responsive parenting techniques and the development of a family lifestyle that ultimately may be unsustainable.
+Conversely, my experience is that, unfortunately, attachment parenting leads to unstructured sleep, inappropriately hyper-responsive parenting techniques and the development of a family lifestyle that ultimately may be unsustainable.
 It is associated with babies who become over-tired and emotionally dependent.

-Below is the list of eight principles of attachment parenting (created by Attachment Parenting International) with notes provided as to how The Babysleep Doctor’s approach compares.
-The principles are stated first with The Babysleep Doctor’s approach / comments in parenthesis in italics second.
-While The Babysleep Doctor does not support attachment parenting, the approach has much in common but that it varies in some important areas.
+So to that end, I have taken the eight principles of attachment parenting (created by Attachment Parenting International) and noted how my approach compares.
+The principles are stated first with my approach or comments in parenthesis in italics second.
+While I do not support attachment parenting, you will see that my approach has much in common while it varies in some important areas.

 - Breastfeed to satisfy nutritional and emotional needs.
 (True)